-In March 2004, the Prime Minister's Strategy Unit published the Alcohol Harm Reduction Strategy for England1.
-It concluded, 'There is no clear case on the effect of advertising on behaviour.
+The Alcohol Harm Reduction Strategy concluded, 'There is no clear case on the effect of advertising on behaviour.
 One recent study suggests that such an effect may exist, but is contradicted by others which find no such case.
 So the evidence is not sufficiently strong to suggest that measures such as a ban on advertising or tightening existing restrictions about scheduling should be imposed by regulation.' (page 33)

-CAP has considered whether the evidence contained in the ScHARR Review is sufficiently strong to suggest that the scenarios it outlines, such as a ban on alcohol advertising or tightening existing restrictions on the placement of non-broadcast alcohol advertisements, may be merited.
-Presently, the CAP Code states that no medium should be used to advertise alcoholic drinks if more than 25% of its audience is under 18 years of age; the ASA determines conformity with that rule using objective data or, if that is not available, a qualitative assessment of whether the medium is likely to directly target under 18s.
+BCAP has considered whether the evidence contained in the ScHARR Review is sufficiently strong to suggest that the scenarios it outlines, such as a ban on alcohol advertising or tightening existing scheduling restrictions, may be merited.
+Presently, TV and radio advertisements for alcohol must not be scheduled in or around programmes of particular appeal to people aged under 18; the ASA may determine particular appeal of a programme using objective data or, if that is not available, a qualitative assessment of, for example, the content of the programme or its place in the broadcast schedule.